genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 </figure>

 ### Link Metadata Files
-* Ensure that the SampleSource ID column is included in all files to maintain the link between samples metadata, libraries, and preparations.
+* Ensure that the **Sample Source ID** column is included in all files to maintain the link between samples metadata, libraries, and preparations.
-* Additionally, include the Library ID column for libraries and the Preparation ID column for preparations to ensure proper recognition and linking of the data.
+* Additionally, include the **Library ID** column for libraries and the **Preparation ID** column for preparations to ensure proper recognition and linking of the data.
 * Once the data is recognized and linked via these columns, the new metadata tabs will display the recently added data.

 <figure markdown="span">
 ![Link Libraries](quick-start-images/lib-prep-linkage.png)
 <figcaption>Additional experimental metadata such as libraries and preparations can be added and linked.
-Ensure the appropriate columns, besides <strong>SampleSource ID</strong>, are included to link the data.
+Ensure the appropriate columns, besides <strong>Sample Source ID</strong>, are included to link the data.
 For libraries, add the <strong>Library ID</strong> column, and for preparations add the <strong>Preparation ID</strong> column.
 The data will be shown on the main page of the study</figcaption>
 </figure>

 ## Upload experimental Data and attach files